 What is a Landing Page?

 In marketing terms, a landing page is a distinct page on your website that’s built for one single conversion objective.
-A landing page should be designed, written and developed with one business purpose in mind.
+A landing page should be designed, written and developed with one business goal in mind.

 What is a Landing Page?